jafuller88/streaming/README.md

 8 / 1.6s = 5fps

 24fps
-- This is the standard for movies and TV shows, and it was determined to be the minimum speed needed to capture video while still maintaining realistic motion
+- This is the standard for movies and TV shows, and it was determined to be the minimum speed needed to capture video while still maintaining realistic motion.
-- Even if a film is shot at a higher frame rate, it’s often produced and displayed at 24fps
+- Even if a film is shot at a higher frame rate, it’s often produced and displayed at 24fps.

 30+fps
-- Videos with a lot of motion, such as sports, will often benefit from the extra frames per second
+- Videos with a lot of motion, such as sports, will often benefit from the extra frames per second.

 ## Video Encoding and Transcoding
 <ins>Compression</ins>
-- A Video Codec is software based on an algorithm that allows for compression or decompression of digital video
+- A Video Codec is software based on an algorithm that allows for compression or decompression of digital video.
-- Video compression is the process of encoding a video file in such a way that it consumes less space than the original file and is easier to transmit over the network
+- Video compression is the process of encoding a video file in such a way that it consumes less space than the original file and is easier to transmit over the network.
-- H.264 is a digital video compression standard that uses half the space of MPEG-2 (the DVD standard) to deliver the same quality video
+- H.264 is a digital video compression standard that uses half the space of MPEG-2 (the DVD standard) to deliver the same quality video.

 <ins>Group Of Pictures (GOP) and Key Frames</ins>